-Deciduous trees shed their leaves annually during the cold season.

-They typically exhibit broadleaf leaves that are flat and thin as opposed to needle-like or scale-like leaves.
-Examples of deciduous trees include oak, ash, and pecan.
+These trees shed their leaves annually during the cold season.
+They typically exhibit broadleaf leaves that are flat and thin as opposed to needle-like or scalelike leaves.
+Examples of deciduous trees include oak, ash, and pecan trees.

 Invasive Species | Chinaberry